I’m sure all of you are sitting there thinking to yourself, “Self, don’t read this. It’s a waste of time. It’s stupid easy to build a fire pit.”

 We are located in the Dayton, OH area.
 Our goal for this space is an informative companion to our primary passions - the Workshops we facilitate on various topics and the Private Consultation given to clients as Homestead and Regenerative Agriculture Design Consultants.

-Recently, our young family moved out of the cul-de-sac where society says we're supposed to live, and onto five acres outside town.
+A few years ago, our young family moved out of the cul-de-sac where society says we're supposed to live, and onto five acres outside town.
 If you stick around on the blog, you'll see our successes and failures in real time as we start from scratch and transform our land.
 Read a lot more about us Here.

 I do not post every day.
 Far from it.
 If you don't want to miss new content, enter your email address below.
 We respect your privacy and will never sell or redistribute your information in any way.